 Elderly Adult Fire Injury and Prevention

-The State Fire Commissioners Office offers the following fire safety tips organized in three sections: •Before the fire
+The Office of the State Fire Commissioner offers the following fire safety tips organized in three sections:

 While these tips represent many fire safety approaches, the use of smoke alarms and exit planning should be considered the most crucial.
 The U.S. Fire Administration considers smoke alarms to be the single most important piece of fire safety equipment available today.
 Exit planning is also extremely important, especially for individuals who may have difficulty exiting a burning building.

 Identify the nearest emergency exit.
 Whether you are at home or elsewhere, you should always know the location of the nearest exit.
 This could save your life in an emergency.